Scott McCready

-Scott McCready (born February 1, 1977) is a British former wide receiver in American football.
-Previously he played for the Scottish Claymores from 2002–2004, and was named to the All-League team on multiple occasions.
+Scott McCready (born February 1, 1977) is a British former professional football wide receiver.
+Previously he played for the Scottish Claymores from 2002 to 2004, and was named to the All-League team on multiple occasions.

 McCready was the first British national to win the Super Bowl, which he did as a member of the New England Patriots practice squad in 2001.
-His team won Super Bowl XXXVI over the St. Louis Rams.
+His team won Super Bowl XXXVI.
 McCready's father was a Royal Air Force pilot; after football, McCready became a pilot for Etihad Airways.